FlowFuse/website/src/blog/2024/11/mqtt-common-pitfalls-industrial-data-operations.md

    - mqtt
 ---

 In industrial environments, where real-time data is essential for smooth operations, MQTT has become a go-to messaging protocol for connecting devices.
 But like any technology, it’s not without its challenges.
 From data quality issues to security risks and vendor lock-in, there are several pitfalls that can disrupt your industrial data flow.
-In this article, we will discuss six common MQTT challenges and explore strategies and solutions to help you mitigate these issues, ensuring more reliable, secure, and efficient industrial data operations.
+In this article, we will discuss seven common MQTT challenges and explore strategies and solutions to help you mitigate these issues, ensuring more reliable, secure, and efficient industrial data operations.

 <!--more-->